Get

 Credit: HomeMaker, Pixabay

 Olive oil, which most of us have on our shelves at home, is rich in antioxidants, omega-3 fatty acids, and vitamin E, which are beneficial to skin health.
-You can give your dog half a teaspoon of olive oil added to their food twice a day, but it is always best to consult your vet for guidance before starting this.
+You can give your dog half a teaspoon of olive oil added to their food twice a day, but it is always best to consult a vet for guidance before starting this.
 Olive oil also has soothing properties if it is applied topically.

 2. Coconut Oil

 Coconut oil is a healthy and popular alternative to processed trans fats.
 In addition to helping relieve your pup’s dry skin, coconut oil can assist with weight loss and provide your dog with energy.
 If you struggle with your canine friend’s bad breath, coconut oil can help, too!
-However, consult your vet before using it topically or orally.
+However, consult a vet before using it topically or orally.

 3. Apple Cider Vinegar